facebookresearch/curiosity/README.md

 # Information Seeking in the Spirit of Learning: a Dataset for Conversational Curiosity

-This repository contains code for our EMNLP 2020 paper which you can cite like this:
+This repository accompanies our EMNLP 2020 paper which you can cite like this:

 ```
 @inproceedings{rodriguez2020curiosity,